realm/SwiftLint/README.md

 if [ -x "${PODS_ROOT}/SwiftLint/swiftlint" ]; then
     "${PODS_ROOT}/SwiftLint/swiftlint"
 else
-    echo "SwiftLint does not exist, download from https://github.com/realm/SwiftLint" fi
+    echo "SwiftLint does not exist, run pod install to get swiftlint" fi
 ```